I just really noticed the date.

 I can't complain to Cowboy.

-He just blinks and walks off.
+He just blinks at me and walks off.

 The goat will listen, but then he has his own complaints, and I don't think the neighbors appreciate us both out there baaaing.